armstronge975/angular-material-slider-component/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

+## Overview

+This project gives you a ready-to-integrate Angular component for a UI slider.
+When originally researching this on the Angular site, I realized that there's more steps that you need to do after obtaining the mat-slider example code.
+This project has all of the module imports needed to get up and running quickly, as well as configure a slider.
+The project also includes Hammer JS, Bootstrap and default Material themes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.